bitcoin-dot-org/Bitcoin.org/README.md

 *Before adding a wallet,* please make sure your wallet meets all of the Basic Requirements listed above, or open a [new issue][] to request an exemption or policy change.
-Feel free to email Dave Harding
+Feel free to email Will Binns <will@cryptopelago.com>
-<dave@dtrt.org> if you have any questions.
+or Dave Harding <dave@dtrt.org> if you have any questions.

 Wallets can be added in `_templates/choose-your-wallet.html`.
 Entries are ordered by levels and new wallets must be added after the last wallet on the same level.